Eruvae/ur_with_cam_gazebo/README.md

 Install the universal robots ROS packages.
 The most recent version can be found [here](https://github.com/fmauch/universal_robot/tree/calibration_devel).
 See also the installation instructions for the [Universal Robots ROS Driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) (only needed for physical arm).

-The launch files also start nodelets to publish pointclouds with marked regions of interst.
+The launch files also start nodelets to publish pointclouds with marked regions of interest.
 You'll need the [pointcloud_roi](https://github.com/Eruvae/pointcloud_roi) and [pointcloud_roi_msgs](https://github.com/Eruvae/pointcloud_roi_msgs) packages to start those, or you can comment out the nodelets from the launch files if not needed.

 ## Relevant launch files